Nepean HS parent distressed by 'culture of silence' after son beaten in bathroom | CBC News

 The mother of a Nepean High School student who was beaten in a school washroom says the incident opened her eyes to a "culture of silence" around violence at the school.

-Sarah Murray says despite the incident this month being caught on video and shared among students, there has been virtual silence from school leadership.
+Sarah Murray said despite the incident this month being caught on video and shared among students, there has been virtual silence from school leadership.

 "Nobody's speaking about this violent assault.
 I'm in shock," she said.
 CBC News has seen a copy of the video, which had also been shared with school administration.